Heat Pump Troubleshooting: Is Your Heat Pump Not Working?

 System tune-up – If it’s not a thermostat setting, your heat pump may need a tune-up.
 Having your heat pump serviced regularly by a professional, qualified HVAC technician can provide higher efficiency operation and more reliable comfort.
 One service typically offered during routine maintenance is cleaning your outdoor coil.
 If the coil is extremely dirty, your system may have trouble keeping up with heating demand.

 Clean/replace air filter – Another service your HVAC tech may perform is checking the air filter located in or near your indoor air handler unit.
-A dirty or clogged air filter can cause the system to run longer and less effectively.
+If the air filter is dirty or clogged, it can cause the system to run longer and less effectively.
 It should be cleaned or replaced.
 This is something you can easily do yourself as well.
-For more information about the benefits of routine system maintenance, take a look at our heat pump service page.
+Learn more about how often to change air filters and how to replace air filters.

 More serious issues – However, if it is mildly cold outside, the unit has been serviced recently and it is running constantly, you may have a deeper issue such as: